ch98-1/PCB-Condenser-Microphone/README.md

 # PCB-Condenser-Microphone
-Basic Condenser microphone kit that uses the PCB as a backplate
+Basic Condenser microphone kit that uses the PCB as a backplate.
+It is highly recommended to get the pcb manifactured with ENIG finish for flatness and corrosion resistance.

 **License**